-- 4.1 The programme of events to involve you in plan-making will be managed by the Planning Policy Team.
-The team includes five professional town planners, with technical and administration support. - 4.2 The action set out in this document will be carried out by the team alongside their other activities.
+- 4.1 The programme of events to involve you in plan making will be managed by the Planning Policy Team.
+The team includes four professional town planners, with technical and administration support. - 4.2 The action set out in this document is central to the work of the team at particular stages of policy development.
 Occasionally, we may ask for specialist experts to work with our staff.
 In particular, we may ask others to run specific events on our behalf.
-If this is the case, at least one officer from our planning policy team will be present, and one or more councillors may be there. - 4.3 We have received money from the Government specifically to help improve our planning service.
+If this is the case, at least one officer from the planning and environmental policy team will be present, and one or more councillors may be there. - 4.3 We have received money from the Government specifically to help improve our planning service.
 We will use some of this to improve the amount and quality of feedback we receive from you on new plans and development proposals.
 This will be on top of the existing communication and customer feedback arrangements we already support, such as the Town Crier, the annual community survey and the Darlington Partnership. - 4.4 We will make sure the resources available for community involvement take account of: - each of the different new planning documents we have to prepare; - the costs of any publicity and consultation needed by law; and - the views of the local community and others if we do not already know these.
 We will pay particular attention to supporting activities designed to encourage groups that, in the past, have had little involvement in local planning issues.